Luganskaya-Svetlana/Physalis/README.md

   Perhaps, calculate difficulty only for the 'second part' in a full exam sheet.
 - [ ] Upload files up to 30 MB (now limit is ~5 MB)
 - [ ] Add 'notes' field to admin panel for `flatpages`.
-- [ ] Option to generate pdf when creating a 'variant'.
 - [ ] Case-insensitive inexact search (possibly need to move db to Postgre)
 - [ ] Rewrite 'similar problems' implementation using 'variants', allow user to see the list with all 'similar problems'
-- [ ] Search id range (example: 1, 4, 8-13, 20-26).
-Important: users will be able to
-  generate their own variants.
-Allow to generate page with solutions for chosen ids (probably need to limit number of problems up to 50 or so).
 - [ ] Add *optional* caching for 'flatpages'.
   Set in admin panel whether to cache the page.
   Set time to store the cache in admin panel.